A scrotal mass is a lump or bulge that can be felt in the scrotum. The scrotum is the sac that contains the testicles.

 If the scrotal mass is part of the testicle, it has a higher risk of being cancerous.
 Surgery may be needed to remove the testicle if this is the case.

 A jock strap or scrotal support may help relieve the pain or discomfort from the scrotal mass.
-A hematocele, hydrocele, or spermatocele may sometimes need surgery to remove the collection of blood, fluid, or dead cells.
+A hematocele, hydrocele, spermatocele, or scrotal abscess may sometimes need surgery to remove the collection of blood, fluid, pus or dead cells.

 Most conditions that cause scrotal masses can be easily treated.
 Even testicular cancer has a high cure rate if found and treated early.